Internet-of-People/iop-message-protocol/TESTS.md

 ##### Description

-The test cancels home node agreement for its hosted identity.
-It then attempts to check-in the identity, which should fail because it is no longer hosted on the node.
+The test cancels home node agreement for its hosted identity and sets up a redirect to a new home node.
+It then verifies that this redirect has been installed.

 ###### Step 1:
 The test establishes a TLS connection to the clCustomer port of the node and sends *StartConversationRequest*: